christopheradams/christopheradams.io/_posts/2024-03-23-hell-diffuse.md

 *Hell Diffuse* is a series of AI-generated imagery that synthesizes religion and technology.
 But the picture is complicated.
 The tech looks obsolete while the divine looks to the future.
 Eschatology studies the end times and final events in world history and human destiny.
-It could be [Maitreya] or the [technological singularity].
+It could be the [future buddha] or the [technological singularity].
 Either that or we're stuck in hell on earth.

 ![Hell Diffuse](https://static.christopheradams.io/file/cxadams-website/small/nextcloud/Photos/Pictures/2024/hell-diffuse/images/iZWX7AaUKeV8cyErD5SsDEcFHF8i5q3L3Ow38Q4oBp3ZfagSA_out-2.jpg)